markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

     A *plain* destination type is unencrypted, and suited for traffic that should be broadcast to a number of users, or should be readable by anyone.
 Traffic to a *plain* destination is not encrypted.
     Generally, *plain* destinations can be used for broadcast information intended to be public.
-    Plain destinations are only reachable directly, and packets adressed to plain destinations are never transported over multiple hops in the network.
+    Plain destinations are only reachable directly, and packets addressed to plain destinations are never transported over multiple hops in the network.
 To be transportable over multiple hops in Reticulum, information *must* be encrypted, since Reticulum uses the per-packet encryption to verify routing paths and keep them alive.